 The best value 4K mirror dashcam

 One of the best value 4K mirror cams available comes in the form of the Wolfbox G930.
-It not only has the capability of recording in 4K, but it also has night vision, built-in GPS, and a parking monitor as well as being able to support a 256GB SD card.
+It not only has the capability of recording in 4K, but it also has night vision, built-in GPS, and a parking monitor as well as a 64GB SD card.

 Pros